-in EUR millions, as of 31 December 2020 2019
+in EUR millions, as of 31 December 2021 2020

-Market Risk 305.2 257.2
+Market Risk 278.9 305.2

-Counterparty Default Risk 24.1 23.9
+Counterparty Default Risk 32.2 24.1

-Life Underwriting Risk 449.3 424.2
+Life Underwriting Risk 542.9 449.3

-Health Underwriting Risk 45.1 37.4
+Health Underwriting Risk 49.8 45.1

-Diversification (196.9) (173.5)
+Diversification (206.5) (196.9)

-Basic SCR 626.8 569.2
+Basic SCR 697.3 626.8

-Operational Risk 41.7 43.0
+Operational Risk 41.6 41.7

-Deferred Tax Adjustment (18.9) (20.2)
+Deferred Tax Adjustment (23.0) (18.9)

-Total SCR 649.6 591.9
+Total SCR 715.9 649.6

-The table illustrates that the Company's regulatory capital requirement is largely stable over 2020.
-The proportion of the SCR arising from each risk type, shown below, further illustrates the stability of the Company's risk profile over 2020 as measured by its regulatory capital requirement.
+The table illustrates that the Company's regulatory capital requirement has increased over the year, largely driven by the life underwriting risk capital while market risk reduced.
+The increased life underwriting risk capital is driven by increased levels of new business written by the Company over 2021 and increased lapse risk due to higher policy values.
+The decrease in market risk results from the extension of the management charge derivative programme, as noted below.
+The proportion of the SCR arising from each risk type, shown below, further illustrates the change in the Company's risk profile over 2021 as measured by its regulatory capital requirement.